hildjj/node-cbor/man_src/json2cbor.md

 `-`: read from stdin instead of a file.
 This is the default.

-`-h`: output a hex-encoded version of the CBOR data, instead of the native CBOR data
+`-x, --hex`: output a hex-encoded version of the CBOR data, instead of the native CBOR data

+`-V, --version`: print the node-cbor version and exit

+`-h, --help`: print some help text and exit

 SEE ALSO
 --------